akilar1/akilar1/README.md

 - 👋 Hi, I’m @akilar1
 - 👀 I’m interested in Coding(python,hive..)
-- 🌱 I’m currently learning Cloud platform(GCP,AWS)
+- 🌱 I’m currently working with Cloud platforms like GCP,AWS.
 - 💞️ I’m looking to collaborate on Big data projects
 - 📫 How to reach me through email (akilaraju1993@gmail.com)